 Group savings isn’t an alien act to Africans.
 For centuries we have come together as people, in our various communities, to gather our resources and work towards common goals.
 With this beautiful act, we have been able to write unique and beautiful stories that have helped changed the lives of many for the better.

-Though this has been a good development tool, it has been fraught with various challenges.
-The challenges include fraud, inconsistent savings and the issue of inflation (in modern times) affecting the achievement of set goals.
+Though this has been a good development tool, it has been fraught with issues.
+They include inconsistent savings and the issue of inflation (in modern times) affecting the achievement of set goals.
 With the Cowrywise Circles, we have been able to tackle these challenges without taking away the essence of this beautiful tool.

 In this guide, we explain the following: